Yatra: Brij Yatra

 Vraja Parikrama circuit of pilgrimage was formally established by the 16th century sadhus of vaishnava sampradaya with fixed routes, itinerary and rituals.
 The circuit covers is spread across 2500 km^{2} area with 84 kos or 300 km long periphery extending 10 km to east and 50 km to north and west.
 Braj has two main types of pilgrimage circuits, the traditional longer "Braj Yatra" encompassing the whole circuit, and the other shorter significantly modified contemporary point-to-point pilgrimage to visit the main sites at Mathura, Vrindavan, Gokul, Govardhan.
 The former, longer traditional pilgrimage route, also includes additional sacred sites Nandgaon and Barsana with travel on foot.

 Char Dham Yatra

 The Chardham or "four divine abodes" includes four major pilgrimage places in India.
-These include Badrinath in the Himalayas, Dwarka in the west, Jagannath Puri in the east, and Rameshwaram in the south.
+These include Badrinath in the Himalayas, Dwarka in the west, Jagannath Puri in the east, and Rameshwaram in the south.The best time to visit the Char Dham Yatra is generally from late April to June, when the weather remains relatively pleasant and suitable for travel.
 The Char Dham is often considered the most revered sites for Hindus that have to be visited in one's lifetime.
 There is a Chota Char Dham as well includes Yamunotri, Gangotri, Badrinath, and Kedarnath situated in Garhwal Himalayas.